top of page

 • Jan 10

-Remote Online Notarization (RON) has changed how individuals and businesses complete notarizations—saving time, reducing travel, and improving efficiency.
-However, RON is not a one-size-fits-all solution.
-While Florida strongly supports RON, there are specific situations, document types, and acceptance rules where RON may not be allowed or advisable.
+Remote Online Notarization (RON) has made notarizing documents faster and more convenient across Florida.
+However, RON is not always the right solution.
+There are specific situations, document types, and acceptance rules where RON may not be allowed—or may lead to rejected documents if used incorrectly.

-At Mobile Notaries of SWFL, we believe informed clients make better decisions.
-Below is a clear, Florida-specific guide explaining when RON is not allowed, when it may be restricted, and when a mobile or in-person notary is the better option.
+At Mobile Notaries of SWFL, we help clients across Southwest Florida understand when RON works—and when a mobile or in-person notarization is the better option.

 When Remote Online Notarization is not allowed in Florida

-Florida law authorizes Remote Online Notarization, but authorization does not guarantee universal acceptance.
-RON must meet statutory requirements, and some documents or institutions impose additional rules.
+Florida law authorizes Remote Online Notarization, but legal authorization does not guarantee acceptance.
+Some institutions, agencies, or jurisdictions impose their own requirements that limit or reject RON.

-Understanding these limitations helps prevent rejected documents, recording delays, or failed transactions.
+Understanding these limitations helps prevent delays, rejections, and unnecessary re-notarizations.

 Situations Where RON Is Not Allowed or Not Accepted